My name is Brian Sutton and I am the instructor (Sifu) at and owner of

 yourself: is there a balance between explanation and application

-Private Tai Chi class available at 7:00 PM
+Private Tai Chi or Qigong class available at 9:00AM and 7:00 PM

-Private Tai Chi/Qigong classes are full and a awaiting list is available.
+Private Tai Chi/Qigong classes are full and a waiting list is available.

 "My classes with Brian Sutton at Roswell Tai Chi in the gorgeous lakeside studio are "the air that I breathe".
 Thank you!"